wttech/aet/documentation/src/main/wiki/BasicSetup.md

 #### General Prerequisites

-By default the Vagrant virtual machine needs 3 GB of RAM and 2 vCPUs, so please make sure that you have enough memory on your machine (8 GB is minimum, 16 GB recommended though).
+By default the Vagrant virtual machine needs 3 GB of RAM and 2 vCPUs, so please make sure that you have enough memory on your machine (8 GB is minimum, 16 GB is recommended though).

 #### Installation